My name is Stephen Paul Trimboli.

-They're original, inexpensive and a great gift for anyone who likes art, cars, lights - or all three!
+They're fun, inexpensive and a great gift for anyone who likes art, cars, lights - or all three!

-Crash-lights first press mention!! - Detroit Metro-Times/ Feb 2018! - Detroit artist makes moody nightlights.
+Crash-lights first press mention in the Detroit Metro-Times/ Feb 2018! -

-And starting in late April, Crash-lights will be available at the Museum of Contemporary Art of Detroit - MOCAD - imagine that!
+April 2018 - Crash-lights become available at the Museum of Contemporary Art of Detroit merchandise shop - MOCAD

 It started like this;

-Do you see the photo above, where a small piece of orange reflector is glued to the taillight?
+Do you see the photo above, where a small piece of orange reflector is glued to the taillight of my 23 year-old Toyota Camry stationwagon?

-I discovered this problem my first week in Detroit, almost five years ago.
+I discovered this problem my first week in Detroit, five years ago.

 The moment i saw the

-hole in my tail light, as me and Maxx (my wonderful pooch) walked past the car, I worried about being stopped in my new home-town.
+hole in the plastic lens, as me and Maxx (my wonderful old pooch) walked past the car, I worried about being stopped in this, my new home-town.

 I didn't have it in New York.
 If I did, I would have been ticketed yesterday, if you get my meaning.

-That's why, "the cracked tail light," has forever-been used as a device in movie and TV scripts.
+That's why, "the cracked tail light," has forever-been used as a legal-device in the real world, as well as a dramatic device in movie and TV scripts.

 Fortunately, street-sweepers haven't visited this block in a long time (though they have since), so I spied small red and orange plastic shards at the curb by the corner.